RED ZONE: Toxic and narcissistic relationship

 That's why a personality miss-treated in the childhood so easily falls for a charming narcissist.

-As soon as the relationship is established, the theater is over and you will never get back to the initial scene.
-That was just a play.
-And the narcissist of course is tired and has no longer reason to "perform.
+As soon as the relationship is established, the "theater play" is over and you will never again experience the initial scene.

 3. How the narcissistic couple relationship evolves?